awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-chef.md

 1. For **Compliance report bucket**, enter the name of an S3 bucket in which to store information about every Chef run performed by this document, including resource configuration and Configuration Compliance results\.

 1. In **Rate control**, configure options to run State Manager associations across a fleet of managed instances\.
-For information about using rate controls, see [Using Targets and Rate Controls with State Manager Associations](systems-manager-state-manager-targets-and-rate-controls.md)\.
+For information about using rate controls, see [Using targets and rate controls with State Manager associations](systems-manager-state-manager-targets-and-rate-controls.md)\.

    In **Concurrency**, choose an option:
    + Choose **targets** to enter an absolute number of targets that can run the association simultaneously\.